 - 7.1 Assessment in RSHE will take the approach that personal attributes and skills, so central to RSHE education, are arguably the hardest aspect of learning to assess.
 It may well be that teachers cannot accurately assess a student's resilience, empathy or risk management with any real meaningfulness or confidence.
 However, students themselves will be able to judge, for instance, whether they feel more confident, or have a firmer sense of their own ability to identify and assess risk than they did before.
 While it might not be written down and handed in for marking, such personal reflection in RSHE education lessons is essential, so ensuring students have time and space to reflect on this either privately or through discussion is a vital part of the assessment process.
-In addition to this, assessing effective teaching and learning in PSHRE education works best with, and should include, a combination of teacher questioning, student self-assessment and peer-assessment (PSHE Association, 2020). - 7.2 To achieve an effective assessment model for our students, assessment points will be highlighted for teachers within the resources provided by the Wider Curriculum Team responsible for RSHE.
-Teachers will signpost students to pre and post topic quizzes that will be completed before and after a unit of work is taught.
-The purpose of this is so that students can reflect on any new knowledge and information they have gained and have an opportunity to assess how confident they feel before and after a topic is delivered. - 7.3 Effectiveness and assessment in RSHE will be reviewed each year by the Progress Leader: Wider Curriculum.
+In addition to this, assessing effective teaching and learning in PSHRE education works best with, and should include, a combination of teacher questioning, student self-assessment and peer-assessment (PSHE Association, 2020). - 7.2 To achieve an effective assessment model for our students, assessment points will be highlighted for teachers within the resources provided by the PSHE lead.
+Teachers will signpost students to confidence checkers before and after each lesson.
+The purpose of this is so that students can reflect on any new knowledge and information they have gained and have an opportunity to assess how confident they feel before and after a topic is delivered. - 7.3 Effectiveness and assessment in RSHE will be reviewed each year by PSHE Lead.